 - Vascular and thoracic ICU

-Additional elective rotations in ICU nephrology, ICU medical, acute care surgery and echocardiography are available.
+Additional elective rotations in nephrology ICU, pediatric ICU, transplant ICU, burn care and echocardiography are available.

-Your level of responsibility will grow as the fellowship progresses.
+Your level of responsibility grows as the fellowship progresses.
 By the end of the year, you should be competent in managing the full range of problems encountered by surgical patients in an ICU.
-Throughout the fellowship, you will learn from faculty how to manage patients, and you will be mentored in the art of adult education.
+Throughout the fellowship, you learn from faculty how to manage patients, and you are mentored in the art of adult education.

-The Surgical Critical Care Fellowship at Mayo Clinic is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The Surgical Critical Care Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-When you successfully complete the Surgical Critical Care Fellowship, you will be eligible to take the Surgical Critical Care Certifying Examination offered by the American Board of Surgery.
+After successfully completing the program, you are eligible to take the Surgical Critical Care Certifying Examination offered by the American Board of Surgery.

-The Surgical Critical Care Fellowship at Mayo Clinic in Rochester, Minn., began in 1992 and became ACGME accredited in 1993.
-Since that time, more than 22 physicians have completed this fellowship.
+The Surgical Critical Care Fellowship at Mayo Clinic in Rochester, Minnesota, began in 1992 and became ACGME accredited in 1993.
+Since that time, more than 27 physicians have completed this fellowship.
 Two fellows are accepted into the program annually.